microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

  * is created.
 Anything that happens in componentInitializingFirstTime will happen before any other user will see the component.
  */
 protected async componentInitializingFirstTime() {
-  // Calling super.componentInitializingFirstTime() creates a root SharedMap that you can work off. await super.componentInitializingFirstTime();
+  // Calling super.componentInitializingFirstTime() creates a root SharedDirectory that you can work off. await super.componentInitializingFirstTime();
   this.root.set("clicks", 0, CounterValueType.Name);
 }